Listening to plants in the greenhouse

 Partners: TU Delft (Do IoT Fieldlab, RoboHouse), Plense Technologies, TNO, MCS, Tomatoworld.

-Growing healthy plants in greenhouses requires significant attention.
-Up until harvest, plants are usually visually assessed by staff based on their experience.
+Growing healthy plants in greenhouses requires a lot of attention.
+Until harvest, plants are usually visually assessed for their condition by employees, often based on experience.

-Plense aims to automate these checks with sensors that register ultrasound (sound that is inaudible to humans), providing a detailed overview of the plant's needs.
-The collected data is presented clearly to the grower, who can then monitor the health of the crops and make adjustments as needed.
-This technology complements manual and visual inspections, leading to a more advanced cultivation process.
+Plense aims to automate these checks with sensors that record ultrasound (sound that is inaudible to humans), mapping the needs of plants in detail.
+The data collected is presented clearly to the grower, who can thus monitor crop health and make adjustments if necessary.
+This technology complements manual and visual checks and leads to more sophisticated cultivation.

-Plense listens to the moisture flow within plants.
-Tiny microphones capture the sounds plants make.
-The sensors measure the xylem vessels in plants, sending ultrasound waves through the stem and receiving them with a microphone.
+Plense listens to the flow of moisture in plants.
+Small microphones are used to capture the sound a plant makes.
+The sensors measure plants' xylem vessels, send ultrasound waves through the stem and capture them with a microphone.

-As the plant warms up, transpires, or reacts to its environment, its internal structure changes, affecting the sound waves traveling through it.
-Plense translates these changes in vibrations into data, information, and actions using algorithms.
+When the plant heats up, perspires or reacts to its environment, its internal structure changes, affecting the sound waves passing through it.
+Plense translates these changes in vibration into data, information and actions via algorithms.

-This data provides growers with insights into the needs of their crops, such as moisture levels, substrate condition, and the microclimate around the plant.
-Additionally, they can measure how plants respond to changes in the cultivation process, leading to better-informed, data-driven decisions.
+This data offers growers insight into the needs of their crops, such as moisture content, substrate condition and the microclimate around the plant.
+They can also see how plants respond to changes in the growing process, leading to more informed and data-driven decisions.

-Plense's sensors were previously physically connected to a computer because wireless data communication did not work well in greenhouses.
-Obstacles like the greenhouse structure (glass and metal) and the plants themselves hinder Bluetooth and WiFi connections.
+Plense's sensors were previously physically connected to a computer because wireless data communication in greenhouses did not work well.
+Obstacles such as greenhouse construction (glass and metal) and the plants themselves hindered Bluetooth and WiFi connections.

 This experiment tests a 5G connection in combination with the sensors.
-One research direction focuses on processing data in the cloud.
-Although the current data volume from the sensors is low, it is expected to increase in the future.
-Fast data transfer will then be crucial for plant monitoring.
+One line of research focuses on data analytics in the cloud.
+Although current sensor data volumes are low, they are expected to increase.
+Fast data transfer will then become crucial for plant monitoring.

-5G offers possibilities for fast, secure, and reliable wireless data communication in greenhouses with lower energy consumption, which becomes attractive for growers as the number of sensors increases.
+5G offers opportunities for fast, secure and reliable wireless data communication in greenhouses with lower energy consumption, which is attractive to growers as the number of sensors increases.

 Plense is conducting this research at two locations.
-The first phase takes place at the TU Delft fieldlab RoboHouse, where the technology is tested and calibrated.
-In the second phase, the scale-up occurs at Tomatoworld, where 5G experiments are conducted in a fully functional greenhouse.
+The first phase takes place at the TU Delft fieldlab RoboHouse, where the technology is being tested and calibrated.
+The second phase is scaling up at Tomatoworld, where 5G experiments are taking place in a fully functional greenhouse.

-MCS is partnering in this project with TNO, TU Delft, RoboHouse, and Tomatoworld.
+MCS is collaborating with TNO, TU Delft, RoboHouse and Tomatoworld on this project.